TheAudiophiles/lola/README.md

 ### Test

-At the moment there are only a few tests written for some of the action creators, the sagas, and a couple of reducers.
+At the moment there are only tests written for the action creators, sagas, and a couple of reducers.

 ```
 npm test